Broughton RUFC: Season

 Broughton RUFC started this season in the Sale Sharks Division 3 North, having narrowly missed out on relegation.
 The club strip was updated, retaining the same colours.
 A new badge was created and changed from the lion back to a griffin.
 This season also saw the introduction of a Broughton 2nd team, the first time in 8 years that this happened.
 The increase in playing numbers has been attributed to the arrival of coach Brian Collier, who has transformed training sessions and allowed the team to look forward with increased ambitions, hoping to move into an RFU league and gain accreditation.
 This season saw Kade Backhouse as club captain, Jordan Parker as playing captain of the 1st team and Stephen Butler as 2nd team captain.

-Overall despite sadly the season coming to a close earlier than expected this was an excellent season for Broughton RUFC.
-The team finished top of the table after some great wins against the likes of Preston Grasshopers 3rds, Wigans 2nds and Blackpool respectively.
-This has put the team in good stead to look forward and push on to great things for the future using the platform they've built.
+Despite the season coming to a close earlier than expected, this was an excellent season for Broughton RUFC.
+The team finished the season at the top of the table, recording key wins over Preston Grasshoppers 3rds, Wigan 2nds, and Blackpool.
 13 teams started the league with one team that folded and did not complete the season: Thornton Cleveleys 2nd XV.